 Butler, J. et al (2010) Universal Principles of Design, Rockport

 Chapman, J. (2005) Emotionally Durable Design, Earthscan

-Cunningham, J. (2005) Contemporary European Narrative Jewellery, Edinburgh: Scottish Arts Council
+Cunningham, J. (2005) Contemporary European Narrative Jewellery, Scottish Arts Council